Chart Color Schemes

 Population growth drivers in Myrtle Bank are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the population of Myrtle Bank (SA) statistical area (Lv2) is estimated at around 3,422 people, reflecting an increase of 264 people since the 2021 Census.
-This increase represents an 8.4% growth from the previously reported population of 3,158 people in 2021.
-The change was inferred from AreaSearch's estimated resident population of 3,328 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 12 validated new addresses since the Census date.
-This level of population results in a density ratio of approximately 2,900 persons per square kilometer, placing Myrtle Bank (SA) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate exceeded that of its SA3 region at 6.5%, indicating it as a growth leader in the area.
-Population growth for Myrtle Bank (SA) was primarily driven by overseas migration, which was the sole driver of population gains during recent periods.
+As of Feb 2026, the population of the suburb of Myrtle Bank (SA) is estimated at around 3,423, reflecting an increase of 265 people since the 2021 Census.
+This growth represents an 8.4% increase from the previous population count of 3,158.
+The change is inferred from AreaSearch's estimation of the resident population at 3,328 following examination of the latest ERP data release by the ABS in June 2024, along with validation of 12 new addresses since the Census date.
+This level of population results in a density ratio of 2,900 persons per square kilometer, placing Myrtle Bank in the upper quartile relative to national locations assessed by AreaSearch.
+Notably, Myrtle Bank's growth rate exceeded that of its SA3 area (6.6%), marking it as a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-These projections have been adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for the Myrtle Bank (SA) area.
-Based on aggregated SA2-level projections, the area is expected to grow by 611 persons to reach a total population of approximately 4,033 people by 2041, reflecting a 17-year increase of 18%.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is projected for the area, with an expected increase of 606 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.1% over the 17-year period.

 Frequently Asked Questions - Population